Mr. David Fletcher

 David was appointed to the technical staff panel in the Department of Physiology, TCD, in 2000.
 David's current role is Chief Technical Officer (Specialist)

-The role encompasses research, design and development in the discipline of physiology, from human performance testing to motor neuron recruitment and measurements The role applies advances in electronic, mechanical, and software engineering technologies for the design of more practical and functional, non-intrusive, non-invasive instrumentation devices, and the acquisition of data from local and remote low powered smart sensors for both lab and field base research on humans.
+The role explores advances in engineering, embedded technology, cloud computing, client server technology, machine 2 machine, artificial intelligence, and relational database management systems, for the design of more practical, functional, non-intrusive, non-invasive instrumentation devices, and the acquisition of data from local and remote low powered smart sensors for both lab and field base research on humans and animals.

 Publications and Further Research Outputs